Eden1011/ShadowMP3/README.md

 All files, are put on a loop, for the user to 'cancel' out of, which prompts the user whether they'd like to save the track into memory.

-All data saved is inside the `~/.shadowmp3` directory, which contains the two main files:
+All data is saved inside the `~/.shadowmp3` directory, which contains the two main files:
 - api_key - is where the API key is stored,
 - library - where track's names and URLs are stored.

 ### Using ShadowMP3
-Firstly, input your private API key into the program by using:
+Firstly, input your private API key into the program.
+You only have to do this step once.
+To do it, write the following:
 ```bash
 shadowmp3 API_KEY=your_api_key
 ```